XORaur0n/Notes/Notes/Network Analysis/Anomalous HTTP Requests.md

 	http.request and (!(http.host == "[IP Address]"))

-		Look for URIs like loopback addresses (127.0.0.1)
+		Look for URIs like loopback addresses (127.0.0.1) and strings like 'admin'

+	Code 400s & Request Smuggling:

+		Use the following wireshark filter to see code 400s:

+	    http.response.code == 400

+		Look for encoded information within the fields.
+This is evidence of request smuggling or a CRLF attack.